Dr. Thomas Fairchild

 Teaching Areas & Public Health Interests:

 My primary interests are quality improvement, leadership, organizational culture, and strategic management.
 I have also done extensive work related to developing and implementing educational programs for faculty and staff related to leadership and strategic planning.
-I presently teach courses on leadership, strategic management and marketing, and health care quality management.
+I presently teaches courses on leadership, strategy, and quality improvement.

 Professional Activities & Awards:

-I am a member and have served on the boards and committees of numerous associations including the Assisted Living Federation of America, Leading Age (formally American Association of Homes and Services for the Aging), the Gerontological Society of America, Fort Worth Sister Cities International, and Senior Citizen Services of Greater Tarrant County, Inc. I was a member of the Kisco Senior Living Advisory Board and currently serve on the advisory committee for the Center for Excellence in Assisted Living (CEAL).
-I received the Distinguished Service Award from Leading Age and I am a Fellow in the Association for Gerontology in Higher Education.
+I am a member and have served on the boards and committees of numerous associations and organizations including the Assisted Living Federation of America, Leading Age (formally American Association of Homes and Services for the Aging), the Gerontological Society of America, Fort Worth Sister Cities International, and Senior Citizen Services of Greater Tarrant County, Inc. I was a member of the Kisco Senior Living Advisory Board and currently serves on the advisory committee for the Center for Excellence in Assisted Living (CEAL).
+I received the Distinguished Service Award from Leading Age and is a Fellow in the Association for Gerontology in Higher Education.